Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

-Working as a team member in environments with many other community and health disciplines, Recreation Therapy Assistants plan, deliver and evaluate recreation activities that help improve an individual's physical, social, emotional, spiritual and cognitive health.
+Working as a team member in environments with many other community and health disciplines, Recreation Therapy programmers plan, deliver and evaluate recreation programs that help improve an individual's physical, social, emotional, spiritual and cognitive health.

 In this career, you evaluate recreational programs and document the benefits and outcomes for individuals participating in these activities.